Zorro30/api_doc/README.md

     add to watchlist.
 An Admin can only create other admin.
     - An admin with valid token can exercise the features like add, delete and update a particular movie.
     - Here I have used "pyjwt" to create tokens that get renewed every 4 hours, hence a user has to generate a token every 4 hours.
+    - Also I am not storing direct password in to the DB instead of that I am storing a hashed password, hence even if someone get holds of the DB data no one can decipher it.

 ## Creating Admin

+This API helps to create an Admin, that can then add more admin or promote other users to become admin.
+This request won't be exposed to the users.

 ```bash
 POST /create_superuser